LLM: the employer's perspective

 The LLM as a last resort?

 Candidates considering an LLM because they aren't really sure what else they should do to strengthen their applications should also consider the other options.
-There are many other ways to “buy time” and decide what to do long term.
-Charity projects, paid employment in law or otherwise are obviously more cost effective solutions.
+There are many other ways to “buy time” and decide what to do long-term.
+Charity projects, paid employment in law or otherwise are obviously more cost-effective solutions.
 That's not to reject the idea of an LLM completely but there are other opportunities to consider before plunging further into academia.

 Improving your academic record

-It is becoming more commonplace to see candidates with a poor academic record, either at A Level or degree level, choosing to complete an LLM to “prove” to future employees that they can succeed academically.
-In theory this may seem like a good idea.
-However, in practice there are a large proportion of firms who will not consider less than 320 UCAS points or a 2.1 at degree level, even if a candidate has blinding results on an LLM.
+It is becoming more commonplace to see candidates with a poor academic record, either at A-Level or degree level, choosing to complete an LLM to “prove” to future employees that they can succeed academically.
+In theory, this may seem like a good idea.
+However, in practice, there are a large proportion of firms who will not consider less than 320 UCAS points or a 2.1 at degree level, even if a candidate has blinding results on an LLM.

 My advice to candidates in this position would be to carefully examine their options and triple check as to whether their previous academic record will instantly block them from applying to their favourite firm even with the LLM.

 The final group are those waiting for a year or two before starting their training contract because of deferrals or any other reason.
 An LLM can be a great way to keep the mind active and to build up in-depth academic knowledge of an area of law.
-If the firm have provided you with a deferral payment, check that it falls within their stipulated conditions.
+If the firm has provided you with a deferral payment, check that it falls within their stipulated conditions.
 If yes, feel free to enjoy another year of life as a student!

 This article may seem slightly anti-LLM, which is not intended to be the case.
 In a jobs market where there has been a significant increase in competition for training contracts, candidates do need to be focused.
 They need to consider every decision that they make and weigh up the pros and cons of each option.
 Expanding your knowledge is never a bad thing, but give serious consideration to the reasoning behind your decision.